 In addition to his trial and litigation experience, Mr. Schar has led domestic and foreign internal investigations across a wide range of industries and has extensive experience handling compliance reviews around the globe.
 He regularly interacts with the Department of Justice, Securities and Exchange Commission, and other regulatory bodies in enforcement actions and investigations.
 Clients have sought his assistance in investigating and addressing Foreign Corrupt Practices Act and money laundering issues, health care fraud, financial market manipulation, public corruption, cyber intrusions, leaks of sensitive information and the theft of trade secrets, among other issues.

 Mr. Schar has been recognized in Chambers USA every year since 2014 and is Band 1 ranked; he has also earned recognition from Legal 500, most recently in 2020.

-Mr. Schar is a prolific speaker on criminal law issues and lectures on a variety of related topics around the world.
-Since 2002, Mr. Schar has served as an Adjunct Professor at Northwestern University School of Law.
+He lectures on a variety of legal topics around the world.
+Mr. Schar has served as an adjunct professor and guest lecturer at Northwestern University Pritzker School of Law numerous times since 2002.